opencypher/cypher-for-gremlin/plugin/server-plugin/README.md

    ```
 1. [Register](https://tinkerpop.apache.org/docs/current/reference/#opprocessor-configurations) the `org.opencypher.gremlin.server.op.cypher.CypherOpProcessor`.
 1. Restart Gremlin Server.
-1. If plugin has been installed correctly, you should see the following line among the logs:
+1. If the plugin has been installed correctly, you should see the following line among the logs:
    ```
    [INFO] OpLoader - Adding the cypher OpProcessor.
    ```